Skip to main content

 Change is on the horizon, however.
 More furries than ever are being public about their identities and their roles in professional life.
 Just in the last few years we’ve had Coronavirus vaccine researchers, the guy who invented the heartbeat sensor in your smartwatch, literal astronauts, trending entertainers, popular musicians, professional esports players and, of course, tech workers all be open about their furry proclivities.
 That is a list I am honoured to be associated with, not ashamed!

-My fursona is a Honduran white bat named Emy who, appropriately enough, is a robot.
-I’ve written about my fursona before and why it’s my face on the internet.
+My other fursona is a Honduran white bat named Emy who, appropriately enough, is a robot.

 A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst it uses the other to repair the parts of the disassembled wing.

-Art by Integration.
+Artwork by Integration.

-I am not my fursona
+I am not my fursonas